 Requirement for commissioning testing

-The verification of each BWMS installation through commissioning testing will become mandatory on 3 October 2021 by the entry into force of Regulation E-1 of the IMO Ballast Water Management Convention.
-Flag administrations have been encouraged to start commissioning testing as soon as possible, and several administrations such as Australia, Bahamas, Cyprus, France, Singapore, and Panama have already implemented commissioning testing.
+The verification of each BWMS installation through commissioning testing will become mandatory on 1 June 2022 by the entry into force of Regulation E-1 of the IMO Ballast Water Management Convention.
+Flag administrations have been encouraged to start commissioning testing as soon as possible, and several administrations such as Australia, Bahamas, Cyprus, France, and Singapore have already implemented commissioning testing.

 We help to verify that your ballast water management system (BWMS) is operated in accordance with performance claims and meet D-2 standards at discharge.